-Offering the Bachelor of Science in Construction Engineering
+Offering the Bachelor of Science degree in Construction

 The Construction Engineering program is part of the Division of Engineering at Southern Polytechnic State University.
 In this major the traditional areas of civil engineering and construction are combined to produce graduates who are able to work effectively in all aspects of the construction industry.